gruntwork-io/terragrunt/README.md

 ## Install

+**NOTE**: Terraform 0.9 includes backwards incompatible changes and is NOT currently supported by Terragrunt.

 1. Install [Terraform](https://www.terraform.io/), and let Terragrunt know where to find it using one of the following options:

     * Place `terraform` in a directory on your PATH.